Apple

 iPhone Storage Full

-Is iPhone storage full?
+Is iPhone storage whole?
 How to free up space on your iPhone

-Your iPhone storage quickly fills up with high-resolution photos and console-quality games.
+iPhone Storage Full 2024: Your iPhone storage quickly fills up with high-resolution photos and console-quality games.
 Even with a 128 GB model, things can quickly spiral out of control.
 And if you have a 32 or 64-GB iPhone, you’ll probably get that annoying “Storage Almost Full” alert much sooner.
-Fortunately, there are many manual and app-powered ways to clear storage on your iPhone, so let’s take a look.
+Fortunately, there are many manual and app-powered ways to clear storage on your iPhone, so let’s look.

 Why is my iPhone’s Storage Completely Full?

 Your iPhone may contain items that you do not require.
-Because they take up a lot of valuable space, it’s critical to figure out what they are.
+It’s critical to figure out what they are because they take up a lot of valuable space.
 Here’s how to check and manage iPhone storage:

 Go to iPhone Storage > Settings > General.

 A color-coded bar at the top shows how much space you have left, how much is taken up, and what’s taking it up.
 The most popular categories are typically Photos and Apps, but this depends on your usage.
-Below is a list of your apps organized by how much space they require.
+Below is a list of your apps organized by their required space.
 You can tap on each app to see how much of that space is occupied by the app and how much is occupied by the app’s Documents and Data.

-Depending on how you use your iPhone, you may have a massive and bloated Photos app chock-full of photos and videos.
+Depending on your iPhone use, you may have a massive and bloated Photos app chock-full of photos and videos.
 Perhaps the most storage is taken up by games and social media apps.
-Regardless of how you use your iPhone, there are five simple steps you can take to free up storage.
+Regardless of how you use your iPhone, you can take five simple steps to free up storage.

 Your iPhone most likely has a lot of unnecessary clutter.
-This is actually good news.
-It means you can free up a lot of space without deleting things you want to keep.
+This is good news.
+It means you can free up much space without deleting things you want to keep.
 Here’s a step-by-step guide to clearing iPhone storage:

 1. Clear out your photo collection.